 In accordance with 41 United States Code (U.S.C.)
 1304, a new requirement for a certification by a contractor or offeror may not be included in any activity supplement, clause book, contract clause, solicitation provision, policy letter, policy memorandum or any other similar document unless-

 (1) The certification requirement is specifically imposed by statute; or

 (b) Delegation of authority.
-Within this supplement, any authorities assigned or delegated to a specific level may be delegated or redelegated, unless otherwise restricted.
+The authorities assigned or delegated within NMCARS may be delegated or redelegated, unless otherwise restricted.

 (f) Contracting Officers shall submit copies of required memoranda documenting the disposition of peer review results and recommendations to DASN(AP)/ Director, Program Analysis and Business Transformation (PA&BT) by email at RDAJ&As.email@example.com with the subject “PGI 201.170-4 - Disposition Of Peer Review Recommendations” followed by the applicable solicitation/contract number and peer review date.

 Annex 14 contains a consolidated listing of reporting requirements for DON components and field contracting activities.
 Where there is a difference between the annex and a specific reporting requirement not found in the annex, the specific requirement shall take precedence.

 (d)(i) Submit proposed revisions to the FAR, DFARS or NMCARS to DASN(AP) via the Deputy/Assistant Commander for Contracts of the cognizant HCA by email at Policy@navy.mil with the subject “DFARS 201.201-1 – Proposed [FAR/DFARS/NMCARS] Revision.”
 Each proposed revision should include a legal review and identify the name, code, and telephone number of the activity point of contact.

 (a)(ii) To the extent possible, all text in this Supplement (whether implementing or supplemental) is numbered as if it were implementing the FAR or DFARS.